-The high-grade Cannon underground gold project was acquired as part of the Bulong South, Glandore and Cowarna project acquisition recently completed for \$5 million in cash1.
-The project is 10km east by existing roads to the proposed Boorara mill site, and includes an historic open pit mined in 2017.
+The high-grade Cannon underground gold project was acquired as part of the Bulong South, Glandore and Cowarna project acquisition completed in October 2021 for \$5 million in cash1.
+The project includes an historic open pit mined in 2017 and is located 10km east of the proposed Boorara mill site via existing roads.
+Cannon is also close to other existing milling facilities, with the Lakewood plant being only 17km by road to the east.